-As the beginning of the holiday seasons is about to begin I thought I’d share a few (non-holiday) songs that I find moving for one reason or another (and a snippet of the lyrics to explain why I admire the songwriting).
+As the beginning of the holiday season is about to begin I thought I’d share a few (non-holiday) songs that I find moving for one reason or another (and a snippet of the lyrics to explain why I admire the songwriting).
 Discovering a new song is like the universe validating your existence, if only for a few minutes.
 Songs are a lot like flash fiction… except infinitely better and written by much cooler people.

 This dashboard is staying cold I’m so scared of the truth and automatic doors I’m proud of this map I’ve drawn These paper lines with red pins on

 You exhaust me, you know Bellowing black exhaust pipe smoke And the smog won’t wash from this unsuitable immigrant skin

 I have emotional motion sickness Somebody roll the windows down There are no words in the English language I could scream to drown you out